vaibhavvst24/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommendation Engine
+# 🎬 Context Aware Movie Recommendation System

-An AI-powered movie recommendation system built using PyTorch, Deep Learning, and Streamlit that provides personalized movie recommendations based on user behavior and contextual information such as time of day.
+The Context-Aware Neural Recommendation Engine is an AI-powered movie recommendation system developed using PyTorch, FastAPI, and Streamlit.
+The system generates personalized movie recommendations by combining user preferences with contextual information such as the time of day.
+Unlike traditional recommendation systems that rely only on historical ratings, this project integrates contextual features to improve recommendation quality and user experience.

+The project follows a modular architecture where PyTorch is used for deep learning, FastAPI provides backend API services, and Streamlit offers an interactive frontend dashboard.

 ---